-Based on the records on 1998 flood, the Study Team concluded that there were no significant differences in the likelihood of flood damage between the various Divisions and Districts.
+Based on the above observations of reported flood damage and victim ratios for the 1998 flood, the Study Team concluded that there were no significant differences in the likelihood of flood damage between the various Divisions and Districts.
 Therefore, it was concluded that the entire country of Bangladesh should be considered as the objective area for a FFWS.
 The Framework Plan for the FFWS outlined in this Study therefore focused on the entire nation with the Feasibility Study component being conducted on the selected optimum plan.